Office of the General Counsel

-It is the policy of the Los Rios Community College District and its Colleges to eliminate all forms of unlawful discrimination and harassment, including sexual harassment.
-The District and its Colleges will not tolerate retaliation for reports of this misconduct.
-The District's Policies and Regulations below set forth how to report this misconduct and the investigation process the District and its Colleges will use.
-The investigation will ascertain whether unlawful discrimination or harassment occurred.
-In addition, the District and its Colleges will take steps to immediately halt any unlawful discrimination, harassment, and/or retaliation discovered and remedy any effects of that misconduct.
+It is the policy of the Los Rios Community College District and its colleges to eliminate all forms of discrimination and harassment, including sexual harassment.
+The District and its colleges will investigate all reports of misconduct and will not tolerate retaliation for reports of misconduct.
+The investigation will ascertain whether discrimination or harassment occurred.
+In addition, the District and its colleges will take steps to immediately halt any discrimination, harassment, and/or retaliation discovered and remedy any effects of that misconduct.

 A list of Equity Officers and Title IX Officers by location can be found here.

-The District's Policies on retaliation are below.
-Complaints of sexual harassment may be directed to the District and College Equity Officers, which can be found here.
+Complaints of retaliation may be directed to the District and college Equity Officers, who can be found here.